Timwi/DiscordBot_OnlyConnect/readme.md

 ### Sequence
 The tasks are defined in `tasks/sequence.csv`.
 The first three columns contain the three clues in order.
-The fourth column contains the seeked element (solution).
+The fourth column contains the sought element (solution).
 The fifth column contains the connection (explanation of the sequence).
 After the playing team buzzed or time (60s) runs out, an admin can click the buzzer to reveal unused clues.
-Then an admin can click the buzzer again to reveal the seeked element and the connection.
+Then an admin can click the buzzer again to reveal the sought element and the connection.

 ### Grid and Grid finals
 The tasks are defined in `tasks/grid.csv` and `tasks/grid_finals.csv`.